25 Most Beautiful & Famous Landmarks in Africa

 Bwindi Impenetrable Forest National Park in Uganda is one of the highlights of a trip to Africa.

-As well as this, it is home to the famous Mountain Gorilla in the wild.
-This endangered species of mountain Gorillas can only be found in Uganda, Rwanda or the DRC so to visit them is an exceptional experience.
+In addition to this, it is home to the famous Mountain Gorilla in the wild.
+This endangered species of mountain Gorillas can only be found in Uganda, Rwanda, or the DRC so to visit them is an exceptional experience.

 Because of this rarity, the Ugandan government only allows 72 visitors daily to the Gorilla families.
-The permits to see the Gorillas for a foreigner are $700 per day and can sell out up to six months in advance.
+The permits for foreigners to see the Gorillas are $700 per day and can sell out up to six months in advance.

 This permit includes guides to hike to the gorillas and one hour with the gorillas.
 The entrance ticket to the park without seeing the Gorillas is significantly cheaper at $45 per day.